devGhiles/face_recognition/README.md

 ## Dependencies
-The program is written in Python 3.6.1, but it should work for any version of Python 3. see the requirements.txt file for the required libraries.
+The program is written in Python 3.6.1, but it should work for any version of Python 3.
+See the requirements.txt file for the required libraries.
 If you have pip installed, you can install all the required libraries by typing the following command in the command-line:
 ```bash
 $ pip install -r requirements.txt